shenghaoyang/stc_led_clock_8k/README.md

 - Night light function
 - Configurable automatic display scrolling (time, date, temperature, day-of-week, year)
 - Configurable automatic dimming
+- CRC checksumming of BBSRAM contents to detect corruption / power loss

 ## Operation
 - Menu button : Topmost switch
 - Select button : Bottom switch
+- To toggle the night light function (max display brightness) in the time display screen, press the select button.
+By default (on startup), the display is set to the maximum brightness.

 - Long press on the menu and select buttons to enter the configuration menu
 - Press menu to cycle between the configuration options, press select to enter a configuration section
 - Use the menu and select buttons to navigate a configuration section, press or hold down the select button to change numerical / boolean values
 - Long press menu to save configuration

+- To reset the device, press and hold both select and menu buttons on power application.

 ## Caveats & Bugs
 - Alarm triggering is only checked for once every minute, when not in the settings menu.